cybergu0ck/notes/engineering/software-engineering/version-control/git/01-fundamentals.md

 <br>
 <br>

-## Datastructures in git
+## Datastructures in Git

-Internally git uses objects to store 4 types of things:
+Internally git uses many datastructures to store data, primarily:

 1. **Commit object** : A small text file contating commit user info, commit message, a reference to commit's parent('s) and a reference to the root tree of the project.

-2. **Annotated tag** : A reference to a specific commit
+2. **Tag Object** : A reference to a specific commit.

-3. **Tree**: Directories and filenames in the project
+3. **Tree Object**: Directories and filenames in the project.

-4. **Blob**: The content of a file in the project.
+4. **Blob Object**: The content of a file in the project.

 <br>